 How you begin your sales presentation will set the tone and trajectory of your entire meeting.
 Whether you’re a seasoned sales professional or you’re about to have your first sales meeting, it’s always best to show up prepared so you can leave a memorable impression on your prospects.

-The best way to prepare is to start with the end in mind.
+The best way to prepare is to start your presentation is with the end in mind.

 What you’ll learn here: